Li Weihan: Biography

-Li Weihan was promoted to become the first principal of the Yan'an-based Central Party School of the Communist Party, the highest training center for party workers and leaders.
+Li was a veteran of the Long March.
+Li Weihan was promoted to become the first principal of the Yan'an-based Central Party School of the Chinese Communist Party, the highest training center for party workers and leaders.
 Li served as principal from 1933 to 1935 and again from 1937 to 1938.
 After the Proclamation of the People's Republic of China in 1949, Li was involved in managing China's minorities and nationalities as Chairman of the State Ethnic Affairs Commission.
-He was also a significant player in the Party's drive to introduce state control of the economy (Soviet-type economic planning), and in the late-1950s Anti-Rightist Campaign, in which his own brother was purged.
+He was also a significant player in the CCP's drive to introduce state control of the economy (Soviet-type economic planning), and in the late-1950s Anti-Rightist Campaign, in which his own brother was purged.

 Li was the director between 1944 and 1964 of the United Front Department, the predecessor to the present-day United Front Work Department.
+Regarding religious policy, Li's view was that there were few counterrevolutionaries among religious believers, and that the majority were "patriotic".
+He believed that the CCP should be patient with most religious believers and work to increase their political consciousness.
+Li contended that the CCP should avoid harsh stances on religion, deeming harsh measures as counterproductive and damaging to the Party's credibility.

+In the 1960s, Li was investigated and targeting politically, in part because of his accommodating stance regarding religious believers.
 He was removed from his post in 1964 and was subsequently criticised by Zhou Enlai for "capitulationism in united front work".

-However, he reemerged after 1978 as a supporter of the reformist Deng Xiaoping – who Li had saved from persecution years before – and as a critic of Mao and autocracy in the Party, which Li referred to as "feudalism".
+Ulanhu politically rehabilitated Li in spring 1978, stating that the "cap" of shame previously placed on the UFWD and those like Li was now removed.
+Li reemerged after 1978 as a supporter of the reformist Deng Xiaoping – who Li had saved from persecution years before – and as a critic of Mao and autocracy in the CCP, which Li referred to as "feudalism".

+In 1981, Li's 1950s-1960s essays on religion were republished in The Question of the United Front and the Question of the Nationalities.
+Li wrote:

 Deng promoted Li in 1982 to the post of vice chairman of the Central Advisory Commission, which Deng himself chaired.
 Li died in office in August 1984.